No Power After a Storm? Safe Checks and Who to Call

 Warning signs to take seriously

-• Only half the house has power
+• Only part of the home has power after a storm

 • Lights are unusually bright in one area and dim in another